 In our quest to delve the depths and climb the heights of innovation and interest in the industry, we are proud to release the first of many interviews with pioneering individuals and organizations.
 An obvious first choice was the designer, speaker, and all around brilliant human Neil from Nyborg Systems.
-Our talk here is a seriously wild ride through energy systems design, micro-nuclear reactors, behavioral science, and much more.
+Our talk here is a seriously wild ride through energy systems design, behavioral science, and much more.
 Strap in and enjoy.

 THE DEVELOPMENT OF ENERGY SYSTEMS THROUGH HISTORY